PocketAppZ/MyLauncher/MyLauncher/ReadMe.txt

 When you first start My Launcher, you will see the main window with a single entry for Calculator.
 Clicking on the Navigation menu (the hamburger icon at the left end of the colored bar) will bring up choices for List Maintenance, Menu Maintenance, App Settings, About and Exit.
 More on these below.
+If you wish to import a Tray Launcher menu file, you may want to stop here and read the conversion.txt file before returning to this document.

 Using My Launcher